prometheus/docs/content/docs/instrumenting/exposition_formats.md

 However, new experimental features were added to Prometheus where the Protobuf format was considered the most viable option.
 Making Prometheus accept Protocol Buffers once again.

-Here is a list of experimental features that, once enabled, will configure Prometheus to favor the Protobug exposition format:
+Here is a list of experimental features that, once enabled, will configure Prometheus to favor the Protobuf exposition format:

 | feature-flag | Version that introduced it |
 |--------------|----------------------------|